UKHomeOffice/application-container-platform/developer-docs/README.md

 [This guide](platform_introduction.md) takes you through deploying a demo application to the platform, and explains some basic steps you can take to debug applications on the platform

 ## Writing Dockerfiles
-[This guide](./writing_dockerfiles.md) covers best pracitce for building Dockerfiles, and lists our standard base images.
+[This guide](./writing_dockerfiles.md) covers best practice for building Dockerfiles, and lists our standard base images.

 ## How to setup a build monitor
 [This guide](build_monitors.md) covers how to set up a build monitor.